 Lisa D. Alford became a member of the Foundation’s Board of Trustees in 2012, and was named Vice Chair in 2019.

 A resident of Manlius, NY, Alford holds a bachelor’s degree in communication disorders from Hampton University and a master’s degree in audiology from The Ohio State University.
-She also earned a certificate of advanced studies from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a certificate from the Head Start Johnson & Johnson Management Fellows Program at the University of California Los Angeles.
+She earned a certificate of advanced studies from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a certificate from the Head Start Johnson & Johnson Management Fellows Program at the University of California Los Angeles.
 Additionally, she earned an executive certificate from Georgetown University in Juvenile Justice and Child Welfare: Multi-System Integration.